 - Select the Search automatically for drivers option.

-Why there is no Bluetooth in Device Manager?
+Why is Bluetooth hidden in Device Manager Windows 11?